Military Police Host Gala

-The 290th Military Police Brigade recognizes several foreign national servicemembers at their gala in Mount Juliet, Tennessee on January 20, 2024.
-In attendance were members from Belgium, Canada, the Netherlands, and Germany.
+The 290th Military Police Brigade Color Guard Retrieves the Colors during their gala in Mount Juliet, Tennessee on January 20, 2024.
+The brigade hosted the event to give Soldiers and their families an opportunity meet one another.
 The gala also featured a dinner, a guest speaker, and an award ceremony.
 Leaders focused on fostering esprit de corps in the unit, as well as recognizing and honoring exemplary Soldiers and their families.

 |Date Taken: